pwncollege/computing-101/hello-hackers/write/DESCRIPTION.md

    Oh well...
    It's just something we have to be careful about.
    Maybe a mnemonic like "`rdi` is the **i**nitial parameter while `rdx` is the **x**tra parameter"?
+   Or just think of it as having to keep track of different friends with similar names, and you'll be fine.

 And, of course, the `write` syscall index into `rax` itself: `1`.
 Other than the `rdi` vs `rdx` confusion, this is really easy!
-Just think of it as having to keep track of different friends with similar names, and you'll be fine.

 Now, you know how to point a register at a memory address (from the [../memory](Memory) module!), and yo know how to set the system call number, and how to set the rest of the registers.
 So, this should be cake!

-Similar to before, we wrote a secret value into memory at address `133700`.
+Similar to before, we wrote a secret character value into memory at address `133700`.
-Call `write` to that value onto standard out, and we'll give you the flag!
+Call `write` to that character value onto standard out, and we'll give you the flag!